Where is your program located?

 What about the bathroom?

 We begin and end each day in a stationary location where a toilet is available, and ask that parents/caregivers help their child use the bathroom at drop off.
-Bathrooms are easily accessed in the parks we use, but there will be times when children will need to use “nature’s bathroom.”
+Bathrooms are easily accessed in the parks we use, but there will be times when children will need to use the fold-out trail toilet/“nature’s bathroom.”

 What does a typical day look like?